 The Careers team are available to provide information, advice and guidance and access to resources for potential students, current students and graduates.
+WGU Connect provides students with access to an online directory of vacancies.

 The Careers team can support students with employability and interview skills such as use of the STAR (Situation, Task, Action, Result) technique that many recruiters use to gather relevant information about a specific capability that the job requires.